 Home equity loans are debt products that cater to current and prospective homeowners.
+Mortgages, on the other hand, lets you buy a new home or refinance an existing one.
 But maybe you aren’t entirely clear about the key differences between the two options.

 In this guide, you’ll learn how home equity loans and mortgages work and how to use each option.
-You’ll also discover a viable alternative to access home equity without borrowing from the bank, credit union or another financial institution.
+You’ll also discover key differences and similarities between the two and how to determine the best fit for your financial situation.

 Home Equity Loan vs. Mortgage: What Is The Difference?